movalex/pyburner/README.md

 # pyBurner
-This GUI script automates resubmit 3DMax rendering job if one of the render servers has failed.
+This GUI script automates 3DMax network render job resubmission if one of the render servers had failed.
 ## Description
-Sometimes when you render a 3dMax animation on multiple servers, if one of render server fails, you need to resubmit the job with only frames that failed.
-Then you have to manually choose those frames and add them to render queue.
-This is not what we want usually.
+Sometimes during render of a 3dMax animation on multiple servers, one of render server may fail the job.
+Then you need to resubmit the job with only frames that failed.
+You have to manually choose those frames and add them to render queue.
+I would prefer not to search failed frames manually.
 This script automates render job resubmission, so you have to just export job file from Backburner and then choose failed server.
-The result of the program run is a .bat file, which, when executed, adds new job to the Backburner queue with all failed frames.
+The result of the program is a `.bat` file, which being executed adds new job to the Backburner queue with all failed frames.

 `config.ini` file has options for:
-* 3dMax Version (year)
-* Render Priority
+* Render priority
-* Computer name with working render manager
-* Path to project folder with the 3dMax scene
+* Path to the project folder with 3Ds Max scene
+* 3Ds Max version (year)
+* Render manager name or ip-address

 If `config.ini` file is not found, new config file is generated with default values.